Looking for simple cleaning tips for the house? Save time and clean in half the time with these clever cleaning shortcuts.

-Here’s our cleaning video premier and 9 of our favorite cleaning tips for the house.
+Here are 9 simple cleaning tips for the house.

 Tip 1: How to clean hardwood floors

-But I got so many comments about water and when to use it and when not to use it.
+But every time I discuss cleaning floors, I get comments about water and when to use it and when not to use it.

 (total aside: I want to stress that a slightly damp mop is best when using water on wood floors and make sure to dry them off with a towel after you are done.)